 When it comes to workplace safety, a well-stocked first aid kit isn't just a box to tick off your compliance checklist; it's a crucial component of your readiness to respond to accidents and emergencies.
-Yet, it's all too common for businesses to overlook their first aid kits, leaving them understocked, outdated, or simply not up to the task when the unexpected happens.
+Yet it's all too common for businesses to overlook their first aid kits, leaving them understocked, outdated, or simply not up to the task when the unexpected happens.

 How many first aid kits are required in the workplace?

 Work Safe NZ mandates that all workplaces must have at least one first aid kit for each workplace and ensure workers know where it is.
-You ll also need to factor in considerations such as multi-level workplaces, whether you have remote or isolated workers, and the distance between different work area.
+You’ll also need to factor in considerations such as multi-level workplaces, whether you have remote or isolated workers, and the distance between different work area.

-Getting to know your first aid kit
+Get to know your first aid kit

 Familiarity with the contents of your first aid kit can significantly impact the outcome of an incident.
-With that in mind, it s important to make sure your first aid officers (and as many team members as possible) are well-acquainted with the first aid kit's contents and their usage.
+With that in mind, it’s important to make sure your first aid officers (and as many team members as possible) are well-acquainted with the first aid kit's contents and their usage.
 It's equally important that the kit contains good instructions in a language everyone can understand.

-To help prevent stock shortages, it s a good idea to establish a regular schedule for checking and restocking your first aid kit.
+To help prevent stock shortages, it is a good idea to establish a regular schedule for checking and restocking your first aid kit.
 A simple quarterly review may be enough for most workplaces, although high-risk environments might need more frequent checks.
 This routine not only ensures that your kit is always ready for use but also ingrains the importance of first aid readiness into the workplace culture.

-By keeping a close eye on your first aid supplies, you ll know that when the unexpected happens, your team is prepared to respond effectively, making your workplace safer for everyone.
+By keeping a close eye on your first aid supplies, you’ll know that when the unexpected happens, your team is prepared to respond effectively, making your workplace safer for everyone.

 What should be in a workplace first aid kit?